 At Porto Joffe, the "end of the road," palms attract several resident pairs of Hyacinth Macaw.
-From this little town on the Cuiabá River, we settle into our lodgings-two days at a lovely and modern hotel right on the river.
-This hotel allows us to stay close to where the wildlife has been spotted; we explore from the hotel each day on smaller boats.
+From this little town on the Cuiabá River, we board a small boat to reach our lodgings-two days on a lovely houseboat.
+Rooms are air-conditioned, with private bath.
+This "floating hotel" allows us to stay close to where the wildlife has been spotted; we explore from the houseboat each day on smaller boats.

-We check into our rooms, have dinner, then have a briefing on safety and wildlife we hope to see.
+We check into our boat cabins, have dinner, then have a briefing on safety and wildlife we hope to see.
 If skies are clear, star viewing is impressive-you can see the Southern Cross!